Family separations at the border: Where New York State elected officials stand

 STATE ASSEMBLYMEMBERS

+“These families are escaping oppression and conditions that we, as Americans, cannot begin to comprehend.
+To rip these children away from the one true source of love and support they’ve come to depend on, and at the young ages reported, will induce long lasting psychological effects.
+We should be preserving families not demolishing them, and our border policy should reflect that.”

-Assemblymember Robet Carroll (D-NY 44th District) in a statement says:
+Assemblymember Robert Carroll (D-NY 44th District) in a statement says:

 “The President’s policy is abhorrent and should be immediately discontinued.
 It is counter to common decency and family values.
 Having ICE and Border Control carry out this cruel and inhumane policy is turning our federal government into a force of terror on our southern border and it needs to stop now.
 I joined my Assembly and Senate colleagues at a rally today in Albany to demand action.
 This is an immoral policy based on hate, fear and lies.
 We must #EndItNow.”